matt-lindsay/pluralsight-building-web-apps/README.md

 ### Public Directory

-Manually copying CSS and JS files to public directory is painful.
+- Manually copying CSS and JS files to public directory is painful.

 ### Serving Static Files - Node Modules

+- Use express.static() to serve files from node_modules to public/css ...js.